trackow/hk25-teams/hk25-AusNode/README.md

 # Australia node: research topics (hk25-AusNode)

-This cross-cutting activity includes ten interconnected research topics that all leverage kilometer-scale (km-scale) global simulations to address a wide range of atmospheric and climate science questions.
+The Australian node has ten research topics that all leverage kilometer-scale (km-scale) global simulations to address a wide range of atmospheric and climate science questions.
 From local phenomena like urban circulation and coastal winds to large-scale features such as tropical convergence zones and convectively-coupled systems, each topic explores how high-resolution models can advance our understanding of weather and climate across scales.
 Our goal is to analyze global simulations through a local lens, using existing tools, methodologies, and datasets.

 **Note:** We actively invite collaboration with science teams working in related topics.